-To calculate the savings generated for students starting school in 2007, we first calculated the average interest rate under which they would repay after graduation.
+To calculate the savings generated for students starting school in 2008, we first calculated the average interest rate under which they would repay after graduation.

 We assumed that their loan volume would remain constant over the course of their college careers.
 This likely underestimates the potential savings, as freshmen and sophomores have lower borrowing limits than juniors and seniors.
 Because the interest rate cut will be phased in, the later the borrowing in their college careers, the lower the consolidated interest rate.
-We use the following formula to estimate the interest rate at which a 2007 freshman would repay his or her loan.
+We use the following formula to estimate the interest rate at which a 2008 freshman would repay his or her loan.

-(loan amt. x 6.14%) + (loan amt. x 5.44 %) + (loan amt. x 4.76%) + (loan amt. x 4.08%) (avg. loan amt.) x 4
+(loan amt. x 6.0%) + (loan amt. x 5.6%) + (loan amt. x 4.5%) + (loan amt. x 3.4%) (avg. loan amt.) x 4

-With loan volume remaining constant, the repayment rate for students starting school in 2007 would be 5.1%.
-For students starting school in 2011 or after, we used the interest rate of 3.4%.
-For both situations, we plugged this new interest rate into the debt formula above to calculate repayment costs over 15 years at these lower interest rates.
+With loan volume remaining constant, the repayment rate for students starting school in 2008 would be 4.875%.
+We plugged this new interest rate into the debt formula above to calculate repayment costs over 15 years at these lower interest rates.